apache/jackrabbit-oak/oak-run/README.md

 The recovery mode can be used to check the consistency of `_lastRev` fields of a DocumentMK repository.
 It can be invoked like this:

-    $ java -jar oak-run-*.jar recovery [options] mongodb://host:port/database [dryRun]
+    $ java -jar oak-run-*.jar recovery [options] mongodb://host:port/database [dryRun] --clusterId id

 (or, for RDBMK instances, use "jdbc:...").

-The following recovery options (with default values) are currently supported:
+The following recovery options are currently supported:

-    --clusterId         - DocumentMK clusterId (default: 0 -> automatic)
+    --clusterId         - DocumentMK clusterId (no default)

 The recovery tool will only perform the check and fix for the given clusterId.
-It is therefore recommended to explicitly specify a clusterId.
 The tool will fix the documents it identified, unless the `dryRun` keyword is specified.

 Garbage
 =======